MVerbakel/MVerbakel.github.io/_posts/2021-03-05-confidence-intervals.md

 mathjax: true
 ---

 The confidence interval quantifies the uncertainty of a sample estimate.
 When we estimate a population parameter with a sample statistic, it's unlikely it equals the population value exactly.
 For example, imagine we take a random sample of 10 birds out of thousands in a wildlife reserve each day, and compute their average weight.
-The sample averages will vary around the population average, but rarely equal it.
+The sample averages will vary around the population average, but rarely equal it (as each time we get a slightly different sample by chance).
 Similarly, when we do an AB test, we randomly split the population into two groups (or a random percent of it).
 The observed difference between group A and B is an estimate of the true population difference (treatment effect), but the difference would vary if we repeated the experiment many times.
-As the name suggests, the confidence interval is a range of values around the sample estimate, within which we're reasonably confident the actual population parameter lies (in the first example, the average weight of all birds in the reserve).

-Below are some examples of confidence intervals.
+As the name suggests, the confidence interval gives us a range of values around the sample estimate, within which we're reasonably confident the actual population parameter lies (in the first example, the average weight of all birds in the reserve).
+Below are some examples.
 As demonstrated, the larger the sample size, and the smaller the standard deviation in the metric (i.e. the spread of the values), the closer the sample estimates will be to the population value, and the narrower the confidence interval will be.
 Meaning we can be more certain about the likely population value.

 <br>